apatankar22/hier-neural-proc/index.md

 -->

 # Abstract/Motivation
- some abstract based on the paper about [Multi-Fidelity Hierarchical Neural Processes](https://arxiv.org/pdf/2206.04872.pdf).
+ some abstract based on the paper about [Multi-Fidelity Hierarchical Neural Processes](https://arxiv.org/pdf/2206.04872.pdf) and additional work done!

 # Data